quqixun/gpupixel_pywrapper/README.md

 # GPUPixel Python Wrapper

-A simple python wrapprer for [gpupixel](https://github.com/pixpark/gpupixel) using SourceRawDataInput and TargetRawDataOutput.
+A simple python wrapprer for [gpupixel](https://github.com/pixpark/gpupixel) using SourceRawDataInput and TargetRawDataOutput.<br/>
 Code in this repository was only tested on Windows 10.

 ## 1. Modify and build gpupixel